-Twelve Months Ended November 7, 1997 (dollars in thousands) Historical EBITDA ..... \$40,970 Recapitalization pro forma adjustments: Loss on Securitization of accounts receivable .....
-(2,250) Cost savings and cost eliminations implemented prior to the Recapitalization: Renegotiation of catalog vendor contract(a) .....
-Headcount and net payroll 4,550 820 Non-recurring severance(d) .....
-1,400 Total adjustments .....
-6,620 Adjusted EBITDA ..... \$47,590
+Twelve Months Ended ---November 7, 1997

+(dollars in thousands)

+implemented prior to the Recapitalization: Renegotiation of catalog vendor

+contract(a) 2,100

+reductions(b) 4,550 820 1,400

+Total adjustments 6,620

+Adjusted EBITDA \$47 , 590

 - (a) Reflects the recent renegotiation of the Company's catalog vendor contract.
-The adjustment represents the difference between the amounts previously expensed for such items and the amounts which are expected to be expensed under the terms of the new contract. - (b) Represents compensation savings as a result of the termination of certain positions. - (c) Represents the estimated cost savings from bringing in-house certain photography functions that were previously performed by outside vendors. - (9) For purposes of computing the ratio of total average debt to Adjusted EBITDA, total average debt on a pro forma basis as of November 7, 1997 reflects average outstanding balances under the Revolving Credit Facility of \$12.2 million during the twelve months ended November 7, 1997 (giving effect to the Recapitalization), \$70.0 million in aggregate principal amount of indebtedness under the Term Loan Facility, \$150.0 million in aggregate principal amount of Operating Corp Senior Subordinated Notes and \$75.3 million in initial aggregate principal amount of the Old Debentures.
+The adjustment represents the difference between the amounts previously expensed for such items and the amounts which are expected to be expensed under the terms of the new contract. - (b) Represents compensation savings as a result of the termination of certain positions. - (c) Represents the estimated cost savings from bringing in-house certain photography functions that were previously performed by outside vendors. - (d) Reflects non-recurring severance associated with the termination of certain managers. - (9) For purposes of computing the ratio of total average debt to Adjusted EBITDA, total average debt on a pro forma basis as of November 7, 1997 reflects average outstanding balances under the Revolving Credit Facility of \$12.2 million during the twelve months ended November 7, 1997 (giving effect to the Recapitalization), \$70.0 million in aggregate principal amount of indebtedness under the Term Loan Facility, \$150.0 million in aggregate principal amount of Operating Corp Senior Subordinated Notes and \$75.3 million in initial aggregate principal amount of the Old Debentures.
 Actual daily outstanding borrowings under the revolving credit facility were reduced (without giving effect to any negative average daily balances) by \$63.5 million, reflecting the application of the proceeds of the Recapitalization, in computing average outstanding borrowings.